 In other words, the defeasance clause is a provision in a mortgage that will allow the homebuyer to redeem the full rights of a property upon the last payment to the mortgage lender.
 Basically, it’s the clause that specifies that the lender must surrender all rights to the property once the mortgage is paid.
 At this point, the buyer gets title to the property.

 Now it’s worth noting this provision only exists in certain states.
-As we all know, real estate laws vary state by state.
+As we all know, real estate laws vary from state to state.
 Defeasance clauses exist in title theory states like California, Colorado, North Carolina, and lots more.

 In title theory states, banks or mortgage lenders hold the title of a property until it is paid in full.
 In these states, the mortgage should contain a defeasance clause.